 Yes, branded terms can be used, but exact match keywords will still take priority in Search campaigns over PMax campaigns.

-Does custom segment still exist?
+Do custom segments still exist?

 How do I create search themes in PMax campaigns?